LOADING ...

 Chorus.

-But that kind of ship so he,
+But that kind of so suited he,

 That now he is the ruler of the Navee!